yvesf/influxdb-udp-inserter/README.md

 Key points:

-- UDP datagramm based
+- UDP datagramm based.
+Inherits non-reliable transport (no acks) and unordered.
-- No ack's, no transport encryption
+- No transport encryption
-- No transport compression (there is not a huge gain and lack of support in micropython)
+- No transport compression
-- Messages are authenticated by hash of secret value
+- Messages are authenticated by sha256[0:6] of data + secret value + 16-bit nonce + 64-bit timestamp.
+- Replay is prevented by 2^16 nonce values per timestamp-second.
+Messages are only valid in timestamp window.
 - All client-relevant code is compatible with micropython